The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are many reasons why a company demerger may be desirable.
-For example, a demerger could be undertaken with a view to focusing management on one specific part of the business.
-Alternatively, a demerger might be carried out to ring-fence liabilities attached to a particular business, or as a precursor to the disposal of a business.
+For example, a demerger might be undertaken with a view to focusing management on one specific part of the business.
+Alternatively, a demerger can be carried out to ring-fence liabilities attached to a particular business, or as a precursor to the disposal of a business.

 While demergers are usually triggered by a variety of commercial reasons, a business undergoing a demerger will also want to minimise, and ideally eliminate, any tax charges arising on the demerger.
 The different mechanisms for achieving a tax efficient demerger fall into three main categories:

 the statutory route ― this involves a transfer by a company of shares in a subsidiary or of business assets either directly or indirectly to the distributing company’s shareholders via a dividend in specie